 The 02 prefix for a phone number is, along with the 01 prefix, a Subscriber Trunk Dialling (STD) code; otherwise known as an area code or dialling code.
 First introduced in 1958, the area code allows a caller to call another telephone directly, regardless of it’s location and without the need for a manual telephone operator.

 The process of rolling out area codes was completed in 1979, negating the need for telephone exchanges.

 Between 1958 and 1995, geographic area codes gradually evolved.
 Initially, they used the first 2 letters of a place name as found on a telephone.
 These 2 digits would follow the number 0.
 For example, Bournemouth would have the area code 0202 (0BO2), with the letter O becoming a zero.
-Over the years, the format changed as more and more phone numbers were required.
+Over the years, the format changed as more and more phone numbers were required – and 02 numbers can be purchase for business and personal use through Number Supermarket here.
 Following a period of time with area codes beginning 00 and 01, the biggest change was seen on 16th April 1995.